mohitgulla/Edge/README.md

 #### Directory Structure

 - `data` - contains .py files with contain class definition of PyTorch dataset and the corresponding .dat file.
-The datasets explored in our experiments are ANN based Classification: <a href="https://www.kaggle.com/filippoo/deep-learning-az-ann">Churn Data</a> and <a href="http://archive.ics.uci.edu/ml">Telescope Data</a>, ANN based Regression: <a href="https://sci2s.ugr.es/keel/dataset.php?cod=84#sub1">MV Data</a> and <a href="https://sci2s.ugr.es/keel/dataset.php?cod=83#sub2 ">California Housing Data</a> and CNN based Classification: <a href = "https://www.cs.toronto.edu/~kriz/cifar.html">CIFAR-100</a> and <a href="https://deepobs.readthedocs.io/en/stable/api/datasets/fmnist.html">FMNIST Data</a>.
+The datasets explored in our experiments are ANN based Classification: <a href="https://www.kaggle.com/filippoo/deep-learning-az-ann">Churn</a> and <a href="http://archive.ics.uci.edu/ml">Telescope</a>, ANN based Regression: <a href="https://sci2s.ugr.es/keel/dataset.php?cod=84#sub1">MV Data</a> and <a href="https://sci2s.ugr.es/keel/dataset.php?cod=83#sub2 ">California Housing</a> and CNN based Classification: <a href = "https://www.cs.toronto.edu/~kriz/cifar.html">CIFAR-100</a> and <a href="https://deepobs.readthedocs.io/en/stable/api/datasets/fmnist.html">FMNIST</a>.
 A subdirectory `results` conatins .csv files which track training and validation accuracy and loss at different precision levels from the experiments that were conducted.

+- `model` - contains .py files with model class definition for Dense Neural Networks (DNNs) and Convolutional Neural Networks (CNNs).
+The various architectures of each model type are defined as separate class objects within its corresponding .py file.

+- `model_artifacts` - contains .pt files of full precision trained models.

+- `utils` - contains .py files with post-training quantization, pruning and quantization-aware training methods which were explored.
+In post-training quantization we have implemented single-point methods such as mid-rise quantization, regular rounding, stochastic rounding and multi-point methods such as mixed precision multipoint quantization.
+Each method is designed to be a standalone functionality that can be used anywhere else if needed.
+It also contains utility code for fetching datasets, plotting graphs, etc.

+All *.ipynb and *.py files in main directory has the comprehensive code for model training, quantization and evaluation.
+They leverage the code base from the sub-directories.

+## Methodology

+#### Post Training Quantization

+Single-point Quantization approximates a weight value using a single low precision number.

+1. Mid-Rise
+- Delta - controls granularity of data quantization, high delta implies high quantization and significant loss of information
+- Uniform division of range of Weight values into 2^p bins for p precision
+- w_quantized = Delta * (floor(w/Delta) + 0.5)

+2. Regular Rounding
+- Quantization Set - collect a set of landmark values using uniform bin, histogram, prior normal on weight values
+- Map each weight value to the nearest landmark value from quantization set

+3. Stochastic Rounding
+- Quantization Set - collect a set of landmark values using uniform bis, histogram, prior normal on weight values
+- Assign each weight value to either the closest smaller value or the closest larger value from quantization set probabilistically

+Multi-point Quantization approximates a weight value using a linear combination of multiple values of low precision.

+4. Multi-point - mixed precision method
+- Assign more bits to important layers, and fewer bits to unimportant layers to balance the accuracy and cost more efficiently
+- Achieves the same flexibility as mixed precision hardware but using only a single-precision level
+- The quantization set is constructed using a uniform grid on [-1, 1] with increment epsilon and each weight value w is approximated as a linear combination of low precision weight vectors.

+#### Pruning

+It is a method of compression that involves removing less contributing weights from a trained model.

+- Setting the neural network parameters’ values to zero to remove what we estimate are less contributing (unnecessary connections) between the layers of a neural network.
+- Using the magnitude of weights to determine the importance of the weights towards the model’s performance.

+#### Quantization-Aware Training

+It is a process of training the model assuming that it will be quantized later during inference.
+The steps involved in QAT are:
+1. Initialize a full precision model
+2. Quantize model weights per layer
+3. Forward propagate and compute gradients
+4. Update gradients using straight through estimator
+5. Backprop on full precision model and return quantized model

+## Future Work

+<b>Model Size</b>

+To get a complete picture of each method’s effectiveness, we need to observe model size at different levels of precision.
+This relates to our objective of reducing the carbon footprint of deep learning models.

+<b>Quantize Activations</b>

+Along with quantization of weights, explore quantization of activations as well.

+<b>Improve Training Algorithm</b>

+Most of the carbon emissions are caused due to the intensive computations required during the training. (e.g.) BERT and GPT-3 require a lot a computation to learn the parameters.
+We can explore techniques to get smart weight updates and reduce computations required during the training.

+<b>Hardware Simulations</b>

+Experiment on specialized low-precision hardware to accurately evaluate different quantization techniques.

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->